AdobeDocs/experience-platform.en/help/destinations/ui/connect-destination.md

 If you have already set up authentication to the destination, you can continue with the existing account or you can set up a new account.

 Depending on the destination that you are connecting to, you might be asked to input different types of connection parameters.
-For example, when connecting to an Amazon S3 destination, you are asked to provide details regarding the Amazon S3 bucket name and folder path where files will be deposited.
-Below are two examples of required inputs for an Amazon S3 destination and a Trade Desk destination.
+For example, when connecting to an [!DNL Amazon S3] destination, you are asked to provide details regarding the [!DNL Amazon S3] bucket name and folder path where files will be deposited.
+Below are two examples of required inputs for an [!DNL Amazon S3] destination and a [!DNL Trade Desk] destination.
 Detailed instructions about the required input is provided in each destination documentation page.

 >[!IMPORTANT]
 >
 >The images below are used for illustration purposes only.
 The destination connection details vary between destinations.
-For detailed information about the connection details for your destination, read the **Connect to the destination** section in each [destination catalog](../catalog/overview.md) page (for example, [Google Customer Match](../catalog/advertising/google-customer-match.md#connect), [Trade Desk](/help/destinations/catalog/advertising/tradedesk.md#connect), or [Amazon S3](/help/destinations/catalog/cloud-storage/amazon-s3.md#destination-details)).
+For detailed information about the connection details for your destination, read the **Connect to the destination** section in each [destination catalog](../catalog/overview.md) page (for example, [[!DNL Google Customer Match]](../catalog/advertising/google-customer-match.md#connect), [[!DNL Trade Desk]](/help/destinations/catalog/advertising/tradedesk.md#connect), or [[!DNL Amazon S3]](/help/destinations/catalog/cloud-storage/amazon-s3.md#destination-details)).

-**Amazon S3 required and optional input parameters**
+**[!DNL Amazon S3] required and optional input parameters**

 ![Image showing the required and optional input parameters when connecting to an Amazon S3 destination.](../assets/ui/connect-destinations/connect-destination-amazons3-example.png)

-**The Trade Desk required and optional input parameters**
+**[!DNL The Trade Desk] required and optional input parameters**

 ![Image showing the required and optional input parameters when connecting to a Trade Desk destination.](../assets/ui/connect-destinations/connect-destination-trade-desk-example.png)